plexus/chruby.el/README.md

 Some of the code was taken from [rvm.el](https://github.com/senny/rvm.el) by Yves Senn, however any violations of good style are entirely mine.

 There is currently no support for Chruby's 'auto' functionality.

+Copyright 2013-2014 Arne Brasseur

+For license details refer to the LICENSE file.